 “In the face of restrictive laws and practices of society that forbade such an independent entrepreneurially successful community [to be] possible in the U.S. during Jim Crow and segregation, Greenwood beat the odds,” says Reuben Gant, interim executive director of the John Hope Franklin Center for Reconciliation.

 Everything changed precipitously May 31 and into June 1, 1921.
 That night, an angry white mob destroyed Greenwood by burning it to the ground.
-The riot left thousands of African-Americans homeless and wiped out hundreds of businesses.
+The events left thousands of African-Americans homeless and wiped out hundreds of businesses.
 The violence was not restricted to property.
 Between 50 and 300 people died; the death toll is not definitive.
 What is certain is that Greenwood and its inhabitants were devastated.
-The area was rebuilt after the riot by its victims, but the damage done to the lives and culture there was felt for decades.
+The area was rebuilt after the events by its victims, but the damage done to the lives and culture there was felt for decades.

 During the 1970s and ’80s, leaders recognized the need to preserve the history of the Greenwood district.
 The Greenwood Cultural Center was built.